savish28/Querytube/README.md

 2. git clone https://github.com/savish28/Querytube.git
 3. cd Querytube
 4. pip install r - requirements.txt
+5. python manage.py makemigrations
+6. python manage.py migrate
-5. python manage.py runserver
+7. python manage.py runserver
-6. python manage.py process_tasks
+8. python manage.py process_tasks
-6. To view the queries registered
+9. To view the queries registered
    Get request - http://localhost:8000/api/register/
-7. To register a search query
+10. To register a search query
    Post request - http://localhost:8000/api/register/
    Input Data - {"query" : "football"}
-8. To view videos
+11. To view videos
     Request type - GET
     http://localhost:8000/api/video/
     Get params supported- 'page' , 'query'
     'page' will contain the page number
     'query' will contain the query_id to view the results related to a single search query Not providing 'query' would show the results of all search queries registerd with descending published dates
-9. Tasks status is seen in the terminal in which python manage.py process_tasks is executed
+12. Tasks status is seen in the terminal in which python manage.py process_tasks is executed

 How to admin use:-
 1. python manage.py createsuperuser